Cannabis

 For symptom management, systematic reviews (10) (15) show that patients who used cannabis-based products experienced less chemo-induced nausea and vomiting compared to those on placebo group or on antiemetics.
 The differences were not statistically significant and adverse effects including “feeling high,” dizziness, sedation, and dysphoria were reported, resulting in a high dropout rate.
 Noteworthy are the 2017 American Society of Clinical Oncology (ASCO) guidelines on antiemetics that recommend dronabinol and nabilone for nausea and vomiting, which is resistant to standard therapy (16).

 Findings on effectiveness of cannabis against cancer pain are encouraging.
-Data from four trials indicate reductions in pain with orally administered THC and with nabiximols spray in advanced cancer patients (17).
+Clinical data indicate reductions in pain with orally administered THC and nabiximols spray in advanced cancer patients (17) and with balanced THC:CBD products in cancer patients (81).
 In addition, incorporating medical cannabis early in the treatment as opposed to delayed start resulted in decreased opioid use along with improved pain control in this population (71).
 Cannabis has also been investigated for its role in ameliorating cancer-related anorexia-cachexia syndrome (CACS), but neither cannabis extract nor THC were found useful in a randomized trial of patients with advanced cancer (18).
 Additional case reports suggest that dronabinol may be useful for managing persistent symptomatic paraneoplastic night sweats in cancer patients (19).
 In a randomized uncontrolled study, THC-containing medicinal cannabis was found to improve sleep, functional well-being, and quality of life in patients with high grade gliomas (67).
+Data are insufficient to determine effectiveness against depression, anxiety or stress (82)

 Although some data suggest potential benefits, cannabis remains a contentious issue because non-medical use is associated with high risk of addiction, especially when used from an early age (22) (23); dependence (24); adverse effects (25); and with withdrawal syndrome (irritability, sleeping difficulties, dysphoria, craving, and anxiety) (26) that makes cessation tough, eventually leading to relapse.
 Cannabis use was also reported to elevate the risk of creating false memories (62).